Thibault343/AFI/README.md

 # APT Fast Installer
 ## What is AFI?
+Are you installing a new Linux computer and would like to install all your software at once?
+AFI is here to solve the problem.
-AFI (APT Fast Installer) is a script that allows you to install several software or packages in one go by selecting them.
+AFI is a script that allows you to install everything that can be downloaded via APT in one go.
 ## How do I use it?
 1. Download or clone the repository.
 ```bash